Advertiser Disclosure

 Final Thoughts

-If you’re already a Prime member, it’s kind of a no-brainer to grab the card.
-Just remember that to truly maximize your returns, you’re better off redeeming your points for a statement credit or cash-back than directly for products on Amazon.
+If you’re already a Prime member, the Prime Visa card can be a no-brainer.
+Remember that to maximize your returns, you’re better off redeeming your points for a statement credit or cash-back than directly for products on Amazon.

 Frequently Asked Questions